 This is a no-brainer!
-If you want your outsourced partner to feel welcomed and like a valued part of your team, you need to treat them like one!
+If you want your new developer to feel welcomed and like a valued part of your team, you need to treat them like one!
 The first thing on their first day is to give them a friendly welcome and introduce them to their key contacts on your team.
-Feel free to give this step a personal touch — take them out to lunch, if applicable, ask what their favorite snack food/beverage is and send some their way, if you have branded products give them on.

 Introduce them to your brand

 This step is tempting to gloss over, but you might be surprised how important it is.
 This is when you share the mission of your agency and the identity of the brand you’ve built.
 For GoWP, our mission is to create happiness by providing exceptional outsourced WordPress services to help agencies grow.
 That’s what comes first and we always make sure that we’re delivering on this mission in every interaction we have with our customers.
 When we bring on new team members we not only tell them our mission, but we show them clear examples of how we do that — even in situations where it might not seem applicable.
 Your brand identity should be communicated in everything you do and by everyone who is working under that brand.

 Now that your new outsourced developer feels like they’re a true team member, it’s time to make sure you’re on the same page.
 It’s a good time to review your agreement together and set clear expectations of what’s expected.
 Encourage the developer to ask questions if they have them.
 Now’s the last chance to get it all out on the table so there aren’t costly hiccups down the road.

 Review your toolkit

 Give them a tour of the workshop, as it were.
 Introduce them to the tools you use and explain how you use them.
 This includes everything from your communication tools, to page builders, to anything else they might need to know at some point.
 Again, encourage questions.